Seid-M-Adem/swiss-data-science-demos-/README.md

 # Swiss Data Science Demos

 Welcome to the Swiss Data Science Demos repository!
 This repository contains various data science demonstrations tailored to the Swiss market.
+The data used in each demo is a real-world example, generated based on different algorithms but not actual real data.
 Each demo includes practical examples, code, and documentation to help you understand and apply data science techniques effectively.

 ## Demos